bryan-oliveira/simple-task-scheduler/README.md

 educated guesses or personal perspective.

 From the contradicting points:
-  Create an agent/server application, which will execute tasks in client side Server which will execute the task
+  "Create an agent/server application, which will execute tasks in client side" "Server which will execute the task"

 It was unclear who would execute the task.
 I opted for the server in order to keep all information centralized in one place.
 Consequently, the agents can